TakafumiSakagami/cpiaengine/demos/Kanon/README.md

 That's the outdated stuff out of the way!
 New things are:

+There is no namebox, and the textbox can hold an extra line of text.

 Added white fades to `transitions.h`.

 Added code to `main.cpp`'s loop for white fade handling.